-Most runny noses are caused by viral upper respiratory infections — or colds, as most people refer to them, say Navsaria.
+Most runny noses are caused by viral upper respiratory infections — or colds, as most people refer to them, says Navsaria.

 “Influenza and other specific respiratory viruses, such as respiratory syncytial virus (RSV), may also cause a runny nose,” he notes.
 In some cases, the American Academy of Pediatrics (AAP) notes that COVID can cause nasal congestion or a runny nose in babies.

 Less common causes of baby runny nose are:

-Irritation from something in the air.
-“Oil or scent diffusers can cause irritation in some people, including babies,” says Navsaria.
+- Irritation from something in the air.
+“Oil or scent diffusers can cause irritation in some people, including babies,” notes Navsaria.

 Keep in mind that not all runny noses are the result of an infection or irritation.

-“Cold weather can cause a temporary runny nose in anyone,” says Dr. Amna Husain, F.A.A.P., a pediatrician at Pure Direct Pediatrics in Marlboro, New Jersey.
+“Cold weather can cause a temporary runny nose in anyone,” says Dr. Amna Husain, a board-certified pediatrician and AAP Media Spokesperson.
 “During winter, when the air is dryer, more mucus is created to keep the nasal passages moist.”

 How long does runny nose last in babies?